Blog

 The Iron Horse insight.

-Ultimately, any content marketer’s goal is to provide valuable content in the format your audience prefers.
-So, whether it’s an ebook, a report, or a guide, make sure it’s clear, relevant, and addresses your audience’s needs
+Ebook is a catchy term that makes buyers feel like they are getting something in exchange for their contact information, but ultimately, any content marketer’s goal is to provide valuable content that your audience needs in the format they prefer.
+So, whether it's an ebook, a report, or a guide, make sure it's clear, relevant, and addresses your audience's needs.
+As long as it aligns with the content, feel free to call it whatever is currently trending or whatever feels right.

 Get unstuck with the most interesting business ideas and our insights delivered to your inbox.